 Cookie Swap 4 took place on the 2nd of August, and once again it was a national event that saw cookie lovers from around the country gathering together to exchange treats, socialise and most importantly raise money for Learn to Earn and specifically their Bake For Profit students who are in dire need of more kitchen equipment to assist with their training.
 Do have a look at the website to see how this fantastic organisation gives people “a hand up, not a hand out”!

 CHOCOLATE ORANGE SUGAR HEARTS

-Step 4.)
-Preheat your oven to 180°C and line a baking tray with baking paper.
-Dust your work surface and a rolling pin with a little flour, and roll the dough out to a thickness of 5mm.
-Use a heart (or any other) cutter to cut out shapes.
-Pop these onto your prepared tray allowing a little room for spreading.
+4.)
+Preheat your oven to 180ºC and line a baking tray with baking paper.
+Dust your work surface and rolling pin with a little flour.
+Roll the dough out to a thickness of 5mm.
+Use a heart cutter (or another cutter if you prefer) to cut out your biscuits.
+Arrange the hearts on your prepared tray, allowing a little room for spreading.

-Step 6.)
+6.)
 Break the dark chocolate into pieces and carefully melt in the microwave on a low setting, whisking every 30-60 seconds.
-Scrape the melted chocolate into a small piping bag/sandwich bag with a hole cut in the corner and drizzle the chocolate over the cooled biscuits.
-Allow to set before packing the biscuits into an airtight container.
+Scrape the melted chocolate into a small piping bag/sandwich bag with a hole cut in the corner and drizzle the chocolate over the cold biscuits.
+Allow to set before serving.
+Store the biscuits in an airtight container.